-For CEOs that need high function from their marketing team, hiring a Chief Marketing Officer (Head of Marketing, Marketing SVP) may be the key to building a marketing team that works.
+For CEOs that need to get the most from their marketing teams, hiring the right Chief Marketing Officer (Head of Marketing, SVP, etc.) can be the key.

 4 MIN READ